dreamgrove/dreamgrove/content/balance/Compendium.md

 ### **Cancelling Pulsar**

-It can be a minor gain to cancel Pulsar **ONCE** in the opener in order to not proc pulsar in your first incarn.
-The value of when to cancel fully depends on your haste and whether you are bloodlusting.
-It will likely have to be determined on a per boss basis as well due to different timings and boss mechanics.
+It can be a minor gain to cancel Pulsar **ONCE** in the opener in order to not proc pulsar in your first Incarnation.
+The value of when to cancel fully depends on your haste and whether you are Bloodlusting.
+It will likely have to be determined on a per-boss basis as well due to different timings and boss mechanics.
 Additionally it only really works if you are consistently doing the same thing.
-If forced downtime makes you not proc pulsar in incarn naturally it would be for nothing.
+If forced downtime makes you not proc pulsar in Incarnation naturally it would be for nothing.
-You can add these copies below your character in the advanced section of raidbots to check what is optimal for your character in a 0 downtime scenario by using [this link](https://gist.github.com/Jundarer/715ff085d9905c6da52e37d9ad49c8ed).
+You can add these copies below your character in the advanced section of Raidbots to check what is optimal for your character in a 0 downtime scenario by using [this link](https://gist.github.com/Jundarer/715ff085d9905c6da52e37d9ad49c8ed).

 ```